Read This First

 Prompt 4: Provide a list of current open questions of orthogonality in science.

-The section turns on Epidemiology and Public Health.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Epidemiology and Public Health in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The orienting landmarks here are Current open questions of orthogonality in science, Epidemiology and Public Health, and The term orthogonal is derived from Greek, meaning a straight angle.
-Read them comparatively: what each part contributes, what depends on what, and where the tensions begin.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Current open questions of orthogonality in science, Epidemiology and Public Health, and The term orthogonal is derived from Greek, meaning a straight angle in view at the same time.
+The point is to see which part carries the weight, which part depends on another, and where the tension starts.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around current open questions of orthogonality in science, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around current open questions of orthogonality in science, so the page closes with a more usable judgment.

 Question